visualcomments/llm_check/README.md

-# LLM Code Generation & Validation Pipeline (Fixed Edition)
+# LLM Code Generation & Validation Pipeline

 This repository packages a **repeatable pipeline** to prompt Large Language Models (LLMs) to generate Python code, run lightweight self-checks, and then **validate** and **analyze** those results with dedicated scripts.